"Not Every Island Fits the Definition and Paradise is Real"

 Question: Anything special I should not forget to bring if I decide to overnight at Bamboo Island?

-Answer: insect repellent, coils, soap, sun block, toilet paper, any snacks you fancy, extra liquor if there is a large number of you (the bar could run dry!), a hammock, a bed sheet, and a first aid kit might be a good idea.
+Answer: insect repellent, coils, soap, sun block, toilet paper, any snacks you fancy, extra liquor if there is a large number of you (the bar could run dry and ain't cheap!), a hammock, a bed sheet, and a first aid kit might be a good idea.

 Enjoy this photo-show of bamboo Island.
 Is it raining where you are?
 Sorry; cheap shot.